Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 • Baitfish move into creeks, coves, and shallow channels.

-• Bass and other predators chase them aggressively.
+• Bass and other predators actively chase them during this period.

-• Fish are active and willing to hit fast-moving lures.
+• Fish are active and willing to hit faster-moving lures.

 Winter (Cold Water, Low Activity): Slow & Deep